antonlukisha/real-time-chat/README.md

 ## :dart: About

-This project
+Real-time chat is a multi-user web-application for typing messages to users who are in your messaging chanel.

 ## :pencil2: Description

-.
+The project consist of two part client and server.
+Client realize frontend and part of business logic.
+More create with usage React.js framework and with inclusions of Bootstrap patterns for faster realisation of stylish view.
+Part of server it is asynchrone interaction with clients and mongodb.

 ## :open_file_folder: Requirements

 1. ### :handbag: **Client**
-   - Realize business logic inner frontend part.
+   - Realize business logic inner frontend part via usage React.js.
    - Responsible for the transfer client data to NodeJs server.
-   - Create and render visual a web-application view.
+   - Create and render visual a web-application view via usage Bootstrap.

 2. ### :office: **Server**
    - Establish connection with clients.